andr-ew/eggs/README.md

 **scroll columns:** transpose up or down one degree within the current scale. this shifts your view of the keyboard left or right.

 **scroll rows:** transpose up or down based on the **row tuning** interval. this shifts your view of the keyboard up or down.

+**slew/pulse:**
+- **crow output only:** hold to enable pitch slew.
+8 keys to the right select slew time
+- **when the arquencer is active, all modes:** pulse to the next step in the sequence. modulate this with crow to drive the sequence with an LFO/clock
+- **all other outputs, non-arquencer:** do nothing

 **pattern slots:** slots for recording input sequences on the keymap. they aren't synced, sorry. use them like this: